What are estrogenic compounds?

 “Estrogens (estron: E1; estradiol: E2; estriol: E3) are major water pollutants.
 For the removal of estrogens, activated carbon (AC) and ozone treatments were employed, and the chemical oxygen demand (COD) and pH of a single solution and multiple solution systems were investigated.
 The removal of estrogens increased with the amount of AC.
 The percentage of removed estrogens by AC in the single solution system was greater than that in the ternary solution system.”

-Do the Black Berkey® purification elements remove estrogen from water?
+Do the Black Berkey® Elements remove estrogen from water?

-While existing testing strongly indicates that the Black Berkey® purification elements will reduce estrogen, based on currently available information, NMCL does not have specific test data to that end.
-As such, we do not make a claim that the elements will reduce estrogen, only that indications are strong that Black Berkey® purification elements should do so.
+While existing testing strongly indicates that the Black Berkey® Elements will reduce estrogen, based on currently available information, NMCL does not have specific test data to that end.
+As such, we do not make a claim that the elements will reduce estrogen, only that indications are strong that Black Berkey® Elements should do so.

 New Millennium ALWAYS recommends that you use the cleanest source of water available; however we understand that during emergencies a clean source of water may not be available.